NewsLocal News

 Fireworks

 (WXMI) — The Fourth of July is just around the corner!
-Many of you are likely planning to celebrate with fireworks, so here’s a few things to keep in mind to keep you and your loved ones safe this holiday.
+Many of you are likely planning to celebrate with fireworks, so here’s a few things to bear in mind to keep you and your loved ones safe this holiday.

 When to light fireworks